vizorvr/patches/documentation/browser/plugins/three_group.md

 #3D Object Group

 ##Description
-Group several object3ds together so that they can be manipulated as one
+Group several object3ds together so that they can be manipulated as one.

 ##Inputs
 ###position